 Quartz veins have indeed been observed in exhumed subduction zone.
 For instance, Fagereng et al. (2014) have studied an exhumed shear zone representing the subduction megathrust before its incorporation into the accretionary prism.
 They focused their study on a 30 m high by 80 m long cliff exposure where foliation has developed as a result of shearing along the subduction thrust interface.
 They identified two groups of quartz veins, foliation-parallel veins, and discordant veins, that must have formed for an extended time before, during, and after foliation development.
 They interpret the foliation-parallel veins as having been formed by viscous shear flow, and note that the shear stain rate due to the flow may be high enough to accommodate a slow slip strain rate of 10-9s-1, for a typical subduction thrust thickness of 30 m (Rowe & Moore, 2013).
 They interpret the discordant veins as having been formed by brittle deformation caused by locally elevated fluid pressure.
 The size of the structures where brittle deformation is observed (meters to hundreds of meters) is compatible with the size of the asperity rupturing during an LFE.
 Tremor and slow slip may thus be a manifestation of brittle-viscous deformation in the shear zone.

 However, the zone with high low Poisson's ratio observed by Hyndman et al. (2015) has a large vertical extent (about 10 kilometers).
 If the whole zone is associated with quartz deposition and tectonic tremor generation, we should also observe a large vertical distribution of the source of the tremor.
-Kao et al. (2006) have used a Source Source Scanning Algorithm to detect and locate tremor, and have indeed located tremor in the continental crust, with a wide depth range of over 40 km.
+Kao et al. (2006) have used a Source Scanning Algorithm to detect and locate tremor, and have indeed located tremor in the continental crust, with a wide depth range of over 40 km.
 They noted that this wide depth range could not arise from either analysis uncertainties or a systematic bias in the velocity model they used.
 A follow-up study by Kao et al. (2009) gave a thickness of the tremor zone of 5-10 km.
 This depth range is inconsistent with the depth of the LFEs, which have been located on a thin band at or near the plate interface with a rupture mechanism that corresponds to the thrust dip angle (Ide et al., 2007).
 Further study is thus needed to narrow the uncertainty on the depth of the source of the tremor, and verify whether tremor could occur in a wider zone than LFEs.

 Several methods have been developed to detect and locate tectonic tremor or LFEs using the cross correlation of seismic signals.
 The main idea is to find similar waveforms in two different seismic signals, which could correspond to a single tremor or LFE recorded at two different stations, or two different tremors or LFEs with the same source location but occurring at two different times and recorded by the same station.
 A first method consists in comparing the envelopes of seismograms at different stations (Obara, 2002; Wech & Creager, 2008), or directly the seismograms at different stations (Rubin & Armbruster, 2013).
 For instance, Wech and Creager (2008) computed the cross correlations of envelope seismograms for a set of 20 stations in western Washington and southern Vancouver Island.
 Then, they performed a grid search over all possible source locations to determine which one minimizes the difference between the maximum cross correlation and the value of the correlogram at the lag time corresponding to the S-wave travel time difference between two stations.